icinganalysis/icinganalysis.github.io/content/ludlam.md

 A python implementation was made (file "ludlam.py" at [^3]).
 The python implementation was intended to be as straight-forward as possible.
-Differences from Ludlam are:
+Differences from Ludlam include the evaporation calculation
-- evaporation calculation

 Ludlam did not include the air pressures, which are necessary for the calculation, so those were calculated